mahtabnejad90/person/README.md

 Part of the Sky Academy Senior Upskilling Scheme.

-A Spring boot application which implements a Person API and gives the ability to add, get, delete and update a person within a database via Postman tool.
+A Spring boot application which implements a Person API and gives the ability to add, get, delete and update a person within a database via Postman tool or Postgres.

 # Tech Stack